-Besides that, most customers like working with a chat and they are more happy about this type of communication.
+Besides that, most customers like working with a chat, and they are happier about this type of communication.
 73% is satisfied with chat, compared to 61% with email and just 44% with phone3.
 So live chat is an essential tool in your customer service to keep your customers satisfied, to respond to their needs, and let them convert faster.

 Live chat is also really cost-effective when comparing it to calling, in both the use of it as the labor costs.
 Because live chat is a lot faster than calling, and your employees can handle multiple chats at the same time, more questions will be answered per hour.
 So you won’t need as many employees when using live chat instead of or in addition to calling.

 Live chat also makes more money.
 Live chat can offer 3 to 5 times more conversions and has an ROI of 6000%3.